ExaScience/bpmf/README.md

 Input is in the form of a sparse matrix of values (e.g. movie ratings) `R` .
 The outputs are two smaller matrices `U` and `V` such that `U * V` forms a prediction matrix.

-## julia version
+## Usage

-Several julia versions exists.
-The most basic and tested is in julia/bpmf.jl.
-Have a look in the source code to know how to ca
+Both the julia and the c++ version take two command line arguments:

+`./bpmf <train_matrix.mtx> <test_matrix.mtx>`

+Matrices should be in the MatrixMarket format.
+Other options need to be changed in the source code itself.
+E.g. the number of iterations, the size of the features vectors, ...

-## c++ version
+## Building the c++ version

+A sample Makefile is provided in the c++/build directory.
+Eigen, including the unsupported directory to read MatirxMarket files is required.
+To use multiple cores, Threading Building Blocks (TBB) or OpenMP can be used.

 ## input data
 The `data/` directory provides README files on how to obtain input data from the movielens database to predict movie ratings